How Much Interest Does $1 Million Earn?

 Depending on how you invest, $1,000,000 can generate a decent amount of interest.

-If you're still far from retirement, investing in stocks will have the potential for the greatest returns as you have time to ride out any temporary downs.
+If you're still far from retirement, investing in stocks has the potential for the greatest returns as you have time to ride out any temporary downs.
 For those nearing or in retirement, look to more stable investments that still generate a modest return.

 So is it enough to live on?
 That depends on how you want to live.
 If you live a frugal lifestyle, you can absolutely make it work with smart investments and withdrawals.
 But if you want to travel and splurge in retirement, you'll likely need more of a nest egg.